-- 8. (1) The Authority may, by publication on the relevant States of Guernsey website, impose a requirement that any person who has arrived in one Island in the Bailiwick from another Island in the Bailiwick must (subject to provision made in or under Schedule 1) self-isolate for 14 days. - (2) The requirement to self-isolate under regulation 5(1), 5(3), 5(4) and 6(2) may be varied by the MOH in relation to a particular case, orally or in writing, and a requirement to self-isolate imposed under paragraph (1) may be varied by the MOH- - (a) by writing in relation to categories of case, and - (b) orally or in writing in relation to a particular case. - (3) The requirement to self-isolate under regulation 5(1), 5(3), 5(4) and 6(2) may be varied by the Authority in relation to one or more categories of case, or in relation to all cases, by publication on the relevant States of Guernsey website. - (4) The powers to vary of the MOH under paragraph (2) and of the Authority under paragraph (3) include (but are not limited to) powers to - (a) specify exceptions to the requirement to self-isolate,
+- 9. (1) The Authority may, by publication on the relevant States of Guernsey website, impose a requirement that any person who has arrived in one Island in the Bailiwick from another Island in the Bailiwick must (subject to provision made in or under Schedule 1) self-isolate for 14 days. - (2) The requirement to self-isolate under regulation 5(1), 5(3), 5(5), 6(3), 7(2), 7(4) and 7(7) may be varied by the MOH in relation to a particular case, orally or in writing, and a requirement to self-isolate imposed under paragraph (1) may be varied by the MOH - - (a) by writing in relation to categories of case, and

-- (b) shorten the duration of the requirement to self-isolate, either unconditionally or on the MOH or the Authority (as the case may be) being satisfied that one or more specified conditions have been met, and - (c) impose any requirements and restrictions on persons other than the person who has arrived in the Bailiwick that are reasonably necessary as a consequence of the variation of the relevant requirement on that person. - (5) For the avoidance of doubt, and without prejudice to the generality of paragraphs (2), (3) and (4), in any case where the MOH exercises a power to vary under paragraph (2) or the Authority exercises its power to vary under paragraph (3) - (a) the MOH or the Authority may consult such persons as she or it (as the case may be) thinks fit in respect of the exercise of the power in question, and - (b) that variation may be amended or revoked in accordance with paragraph (6), and if amended shall be treated for all purposes as continuing to have effect in accordance with its terms. - (6) In any case where - (a) the MOH has exercised a power to vary, the MOH may amend or revoke that variation orally or in writing (in a case where the requirement was varied orally), and in writing (in a case where the requirement was varied in writing), or and the amendment or revocation shall have effect from such time as the MOH or the Authority (as the case may be) may specify.
+- (b) orally or in writing in relation to a particular case. - (3) The MOH must take into account any relevant policies of the Authority before exercising her powers to vary a requirement to self-isolate under this regulation. - (4) The requirement to self-isolate under regulation 5(1), 5(3), 5(5), 6(3), 7(2), 7(4) and 7(7) may be varied by the Authority in relation to one or more categories of case, or in relation to all cases, by publication on the relevant States of Guernsey website. - (5) The powers to vary of the MOH under paragraph (2) and of the Authority under paragraph (4) include (but are not limited to) powers to - (a) specify exceptions to the requirement to self-isolate, - (b) shorten the duration of the requirement to self-isolate, either unconditionally or on the MOH or the Authority (as the case may be) being satisfied that one or more specified conditions have been met, and - (c) impose any requirements and restrictions on persons other than the person who has arrived in the Bailiwick that are reasonably necessary as a consequence of the variation of the relevant requirement on that person. - (6) For the avoidance of doubt, and without prejudice to the generality of paragraphs (2), (4) and (5), in any case where the MOH exercises a power to vary under paragraph (2) or the Authority exercises its power to vary under paragraph (4) -

+- (a) the MOH or the Authority may consult such persons as she or it (as the case may be) thinks fit in respect of the exercise of the power in question, and - (b) that variation may be amended or revoked in accordance with paragraph (7), and if amended shall be treated for all purposes as continuing to have effect in accordance with its terms.

+(7) In any case where -

+- (a) the MOH has exercised a power to vary, the MOH may amend or revoke that variation orally or in writing (in a case where the requirement was varied orally), and in writing (in a case where the requirement was varied in writing), or - (b) the Authority has exercised its power to vary, the Authority may amend or revoke that variation by publication on the relevant States of Guernsey website, and the amendment or revocation shall have effect from such time as the MOH or the Authority (as the case may be) may specify.